FAQ for site-to-site VPN gateways

 - Floating IP: The number of active floating IP addresses used by the VPN gateway instance.

-When you use a VPN gateway, you are also charged for all outbound public internet traffic billed at VPC data rates.
+When you use a VPN gateway, you are also charged for all outbound public internet traffic that is billed at VPC data rates.

 When isn't traffic routed through a route-based VPN gateway?